ci-group/student_guide_revolve2/README.md

-# The Student Guide to Revolve
+# The Student Guide to Revolve2